The Office for Public Integrity (OPI) was established by the ICAC Act.

 The OPI plays an important role in keeping public institutions reliable, fair and trustworthy.
 We do this by:

-• handling complaints about public administration from members of the public
+• receiving complaints about public administration from members of the public

-• handling reports about corruption, misconduct and maladministration in public administration from public officers and authorities
+• receiving reports about corruption, misconduct and maladministration in public administration from public officers and authorities

 • referring complaints and reports to inquiry agencies, public authorities or public officers for further investigation or action when needed, such as: